-- Fabricate the master cast using standard methods and type 4 dental stone (ISO 6873).
-A gingival mask should always be used to ensure that the emergence profile of the crown is optimally contoured. - The gingiva mask is important to check the fit of the final coping in vertical/axial direction.
+Fabricate the master cast using standard methods and type-4 dental stone (ISO 6873).
+Embed Sleeve with the CI RD Repositionable Implant Analog in the stone.
+The CI RD Repositionable Implant Analog must not move in the master cast.
+A gingival mask should always be used to ensure that the emergence profile of the crown/coping is optimally contoured.
+Preferably use scannable material for the gingival mask.